alpha-wolf-jin/Ansible-Event-Driven-Monitor/README.md

 git add . ; git commit -a -m "update README" ; git push -u origin main
 ```

+The use case:
+- monitor the rpm installed
+- once the bloack rpm is detected, remove it

+We use it to demo Event-Driven Ansible and Ansible Rulebooks.

+Solution:
+- use apach kafka to monior the log file /var/log/dnf.log and generate the event for each new line from this log file
+- use Event-Driven Ansible and Ansible Rulebooks to detect the blocked rpm.
+Once find it, remove it.

 # Install ansible-rulebook

 **Install the latest RHEL 9**